nestjs/docs.nestjs.com/content/recipes/swagger.md

     ...
 ```

 The above specification works fine for most cases.
 However, if you are utilizing a tool that takes the specification as **input** and generates **client-side** code, you might run into a problem with the generated code containing duplicated `enums`.
-Check the following snippet out:
+Consider the following code snippet:

 ```typescript
 // generated client-side code